 - How will the location affect the resale value of my home?

-Nearly 63 percent of millennial homebuyers felt remorse because they didn’t understand the real cost of owning a home.
-When after careful consideration you decide how large of a monthly payment you feel is in your comfort zone, stick with it.
+Nearly 63 percent of millennial homebuyers felt remorse because they didn't understand the actual cost of owning a home.
+When you decide how large of a monthly payment you feel is in your comfort zone after careful consideration, stick with it.
 Affordability is something you should have determined at the time you were pre-approved.
-Even if you have some wiggle room between your set dollar amount and what the lender will give you, keep in mind unexpected expenses always pop up, and taxes and fees usually rise rather than fall.
-If you agonize every month over paying the bills, buyers regret will soon follow.
+Even if you have some wiggle room between your fixed dollar amount and what the lender will give you, keep in mind unexpected expenses always pop up, and taxes and fees usually rise rather than fall.
+If you agonize over paying the bills every month, the buyer's regret will soon follow.

 3. The Floor Plan

 If one of your needs is an open floor plan, keep in mind that knocking out walls and redesigning the flow of space is an expensive proposition and an option you probably should pass on.
-Likewise, if you want a ranch with all the living area on one level, you may have regrets if you compromise and buy a two-story home.
-Do you need three bedrooms, then you should not look at two bedroom homes with no room to expand or consider a one bath home if you need two bathrooms.
+Likewise, if you want a ranch with all the living areas on one level, you may have regrets if you compromise and buy a two-story home.
+If you need three bedrooms, you should not look at two-bedroom homes with no room to expand or consider a one-bath home if you need two bathrooms.

 4. Condition of the Home

-When you determine at the start that you need a turn-key home, being tempted to buy a fixer-upper could be one of the biggest mistakes you could make.
+When you determine that you need a turn-key home at the start, being tempted to buy a fixer-upper could be one of the biggest mistakes you could make.
 On this one, buyers need to be true to themselves.
-If you lack the finances for a renovation and are not handy with tools, don’t go there.
+Don't go there if you lack the finances for a renovation and are not handy with tools.

 If the property checks off all the other boxes under needs and wants, and you can finance the remodel, consider other factors.
 Renovating a home will challenge you both financially and emotionally.
 Are you the type of person that can deal with the stress of going through months of turmoil and upheaval while the work takes place?

-While you are considering a home’s condition, pay attention to the big ticket items that may need replacing sooner than later like a roof, siding, appliances, heating, and air-conditioning.
+While considering a home's condition, pay attention to the oversized ticket items that may need replacing sooner than later, like a roof, siding, appliances, heating, and air-conditioning.
 If you are spending all your cash to buy a home, you may not be financially prepared for an outlay of several thousand dollars for non-discretionary fixes in the first couple of years.